ducktalez/plagih/README.md

 ## Ablage/Todos

-- TODO: self.evolve.origin_tree
+- self.evolve.origin_tree

-- double linked tree (root node, parent node)
+- evaluation
-  - implemented!
+- simplification

-  - use for tree-visualisation
+# Sub-todos

 - histogram for tree complexity
 - discuss: allow_chain is probably not required at so many places...
 - gen_create_initial -> create random pop if pop empty? with leftovers?